ngerakines/heman/README.markdown

  * Allow developers to create 'rules' that help discern overall application health.
  * Create a clean, easy to read interface to describe application health.

+*What it is NOT*:

+ * A throttling system or framework.
+ * A nagios or cacti replacement.

 # How does it work?

 The key concept here are stats and how they affect the health score of an application.
 When heman is started, a number of rules are registered that tell heman how to process certain stats.
 An example rule could be "queuelength" under the namespace "queues" with a rule type of "replace".